codio/site/source/docs/specifics/ungit.html.md

 ###Autostarting Ungit
 If you want to have Ungit start automatically when your Box starts, then add the command `ungit --port=9501` to the startup.sh file in the root of your project.
 [More on startup.sh here](/docs/boxes/startup).

+*Note: if you have other commands in your startup.sh file use* `ungit --port=9501&` *because ungit does not exit after the run and it can block execution of subsequent commands*

 ##Ungit parameters file
 Create a .ungitrc file in your home folder: